JuliaLang/julia/doc/src/base/base.md

-The behaviors of `Base` and standard libraries are stable as defined in [SemVer](https://semver.org/) only if they are documented; i.e., included in the [Julia documentation](https://docs.julialang.org/) and not explicitly marked as non-stable.
+The behaviors of `Base` and standard libraries are stable as defined in [SemVer](https://semver.org/) only if they are documented; i.e., included in the [Julia documentation](https://docs.julialang.org/) and not marked as unstable.
 See [API FAQ](@ref man-api) for more information.

 ## Getting Around